omarkmu/pz-omichat/docs/format-string-tokens.md

 # Tokens

-The [format strings](./format-strings.md) that some sandbox options accept can include *tokens*, which are replaced with a relevant value when they're used.
+The [format strings](./format-strings.md) that some sandbox options accept can include **tokens**, which are replaced with a relevant value when they're used.
 These are specified with a dollar sign followed by the name of the token (e.g., `$author`).
 Unlike [functions](./format-string-functions.md), tokens are case-sensitive; `$author` is not the same as `$Author`.

-The full list of tokens accepted by the various sandbox options follows.
+This document serves as a complete list of tokens accepted by the various sandbox options.
-**Not all of these tokens are available to every sandbox option that uses format strings.
-See [Sandbox Options](./sandbox-options.md) for details about the tokens that each option accepts.**
+**Not all of these tokens are available to every sandbox option that uses format strings.** See [Sandbox Options](./sandbox-options.md) for details about the tokens that each option accepts.

 - `$1`: The content of a message wrapped in invisible special characters.
     - When this token is used by a format string, it **must** be included.
     If it isn't, the format string will behave as if only `$1` had been specified.
     - The invisible characters included in this token are used to encode information for mod functionality.
 - `$author`: The author of a message (usually a username).
-This will also include the name color, if one is included.
+This may include the name color, if one is included.
 - `$authorRaw`: The same as `$author`, but does not include name colors.
 - `$card`: The card that was drawn, for a local [`/card`](./sandbox-options.md#chatformatcard) command.
     - This is only used by [`FormatCard`](./sandbox-options.md#formatcard).